 Click on ‘Select manually,’ and you will find the list of PPC campaigns under your AMS account.
 Select all the campaigns for which you want to apply this rule, and click ‘Add to Rule.’

-In the condition section, we define the rule criteria so when the campaign meets the criteria the rule starts running and takes the necessary action you define (increase bids in this case).
+You can define the rule criteria so that when the campaign meets the criteria the rule starts running and takes the necessary action you define.

 Your rule will start running once it is reviewed by SellerApp experts.